Weekly High Frequency Indicators: Rebounding Metrics Confront Rebounding Virus

 Long leading indicators remain very positive.

-But the resurgence of coronavirus infections, and new restrictions in activity placed in response to that resurgence, seem likely to bring an end to that trend.
+But the resurgence of coronavirus infections and new restrictions in activity placed in response to that resurgence seem likely to bring an end to that trend.

 Purpose

-I look at the high frequency weekly indicators because while they can be very noisy, they provide a good nowcast of the economy, and will telegraph the maintenance or change in the economy well before monthly or quarterly data is available.
+I look at the high frequency weekly indicators because while they can be very noisy, they provide a good nowcast of the economy and will telegraph the maintenance or change in the economy well before monthly or quarterly data is available.
 They are also an excellent way to "mark your beliefs to market."
 In general, I go in order of long leading indicators, then short leading indicators, then coincident indicators.

-A Note on Methodology
+A note on methodology

-Data is presented in a "just the facts, ma'am" format with a minimum of commentary so that bias is minimized.
+Data is presented in a "just the facts, ma'am" format with a minimum of commentary, so that bias is minimized.

 Where relevant, I include 12-month highs and lows in the data in parentheses to the right.
 All data taken from St. Louis FRED unless otherwise linked.